Fall2018ComputerSystems/classRepo/EC_Assignment/README.md

 # Deliverable

 - Upload bfs.c, k-bfs.c, and k-multi-bfs.c.
+- Specify what Tasks and parts you wish to be graded.

 # Rubric

-Specify what Task and parts you wish to be graded.

 - 20 points - Task 1